gaya3arul/AzureML-Capstone-project/starter_file/README.md

 ### Results

-Before building the model, the data is validated and processed.
+Before building the model, the data is validated and pre-processing is done.

 The dataset is a balanced datasetno features were missing and no high cardinality features were detected .